Get auto insurance that’s right for you

 Family protection endorsement: Receive additional benefits if you’re involved in an accident with a driver who doesn’t have enough coverage to pay a claim for injury or death.
 This only applies if the other driver has less insurance coverage than you.

 Limited waiver of depreciation: This coverage protects against the loss of value or depreciation of a new car if, as a result of an accident, your car is beyond repair and must be replaced.
-This coverage is only available during the first two years of a vehicle lease or ownership.
+This coverage is only available during the first five years of a vehicle lease or ownership.
 You could receive an amount up to the price you paid for the vehicle or the manufacturer’s suggested price.
 You can only add this endorsement if you have insured your vehicle with Collision and Comprehensive coverage, Collision and Specified Perils coverage or All Perils coverage.

 Additional coverage: You can also buy insurance for a stereo or other components installed in your vehicle.